Mohsen Hariri

 Academic

-Instructor for two lectures (CSDS 341) • CWRU
+Co-instructor for Introduction to Database Systems (CSDS 341) • CWRU

 Designed the final project.
-Made a template for the course project.
-Since students haven't worked with Java package managers like Maven I made a simple build system.
+Created a template for the course project and a simple build system to introduce Java package management.

-Designed an outline for a Big Data and Cloud Computing workshop, wrote all the workshop's code and challenges, and taught alongside Prof. Chaudhary.
+Designed and developed a Big Data and Cloud Computing workshop; wrote instructional code and challenges, and co-taught it alongside Prof. Chaudhary.

 Chief Editor of Biotech Magazine • University of Tehran

-The official magazine of Iranian Society of Biomedical Engineering, student branch, University of Tehran
+Official magazine of the Iranian Society of Biomedical Engineering, student branch, University of Tehran.

 Head of Student Branch of Biomedical Engineering • University of Tehran